MediaComem/comem-archidep/subjects/unix-processes/README.md

 #### Redirect a stream to the null device

-When you don't care about an output stream, you can simply **redirect it to the null device**.
+When you don't care about an output stream, you can simply **redirect it to the null device**:
-In this example, the standard output stream is redirected to the null device, and therefore discarded, while the standard error stream is displayed normally:

 ```bash
 $> curl -L -v https://git.io/fAp8D `> /dev/null`